 This is where air purifiers come in handy.
 They give you an odorless and chemical free way to eliminate toilet smells coming straight out of your ball pit.

 Three great options of toilet specific air purifiers include nomo, The Odorless and the Cogswell toilet air purifier.
-They are all activated-carbon based and come with sensors which activate them as soon as you enter the toilet.
+They are all activated-carbon based and come with sensors which activate them as soon as you enter the toilet and turn them off at least 30 minutes after the deed is done.

 2. Pet Odors